ct-js/docs.ctjs.rocks/docs/making-mods.md

 ### Built-in classes

-Ct.js has a number of classes that represent in-game entities:
+Ct.js has a number of classes that represent in-game entities.
+You should use these names to describe arguments and properties of your module.

 * `Copy`,
 * `Background`,